 Celebrate at the third-largest Mardi Gras event in the U.S., spanning two weekends and complete with millions of Mardi Gras beads, more than 30 concerts and parades, including family-friendly festivities.

 Hosted by Mitchell Historic Properties and the Galveston Convention and Visitors Bureau, this free Saengerfest Park event invites families to enjoy a series of beloved movies under the stars.
-Review the Movie Line-Up for 2020!
+Movie Nite 2021 is currently on hold due to Covid-19 recommendations.

 Every year, hundreds of unique bird species pass through Galveston on their migration along the Great Texas Coastal Birding Trail.
 Featherfest is a celebration of the city’s feathered friends, offering visitors a chance to experience nature adventures, photography field trips, a photo contest, exciting presentations, and more.